fredgeorge/kotlin_undo/README.md

 # kotlin_undo

 Copyright (c) 2020 by Fred George
 MIT License - see LICENSE file
 @author Fred George  fredgeorge@acm.org

-Sample Kotlin implementation of Macro pattern (Command + Composite) with undo capability.
+This is a sample Kotlin implementation of Macro pattern (Command + Composite) with undo capability.
 A Visitor is provided to walk the Command hierarchy, along with an exploitation of this Visitor pattern for pretty-printing the Command hierarchy.
 Also featured are use of a Null Object pattern and Decorator pattern.